ZabitMagomed239/California-House-Price-Regression/README.md

 # Modeling Approach

-The following models were implemented and evaluated:
+The below model was implemented and evaluated:

-1. Linear Regression

-Used as a baseline regression model.

-2. Random Forest Regressor (default parameters)
+1. Random Forest Regressor (default parameters)

 This model delivered the best performance.